 Prior to this offering, there has been no U.S. public market for our common units.
-We expect the public offering price per common unit will be based on the last reported sale price of KKR & Co.
-(Guernsey) L.P., which we refer to as "KKR Guernsey", on Euronext Amsterdam by NYSE Euronext on , 2010, and other factors as set forth in this prospectus.
+We expect the public offering price per common unit will be \$ , which is based on the last reported sale price of KKR & Co.
+(Guernsey) L.P., which we refer to as "KKR Guernsey", on Euronext Amsterdam by NYSE Euronext on , 2010.
 Prior to this offering, KKR Guernsey will have been dissolved and the KKR Guernsey units will have been delisted from Euronext Amsterdam.
 We intend to list our common units on the New York Stock Exchange under the symbol "KKR".

 Investing in our common units involves a high degree of risk.
-See "Risk Factors" beginning on page 15 of this prospectus.
+See "Risk Factors" beginning on page 16 of this prospectus.
 These risks include the following: